mr-staker/elrond-cookbook/SECURITY.md

 Essentially, dealing with disk encryption yourself means rebooting a machine has to be personally attended.

 Also, these secrets live in memory.
 There may be a risk for these memory pages to be swapped to disk, so if a swap device is in use, that device must be encrypted.
-An alternative to disk swapping may be [zram](https://en.wikipedia.org/wiki/Zram) - besides avoding swapping memory pages to disk, in general, it is also faster than disk cache as the system RAM provides much higher bandwidth and much smaller latency compared even with the fastest NVMe SSD's.
+An alternative to disk swapping may be [zram](https://en.wikipedia.org/wiki/Zram) - besides avoding swapping memory pages to disk, in general, it is also faster than disk swap as the system RAM provides much higher bandwidth and much smaller latency compared even with the fastest NVMe SSD's and the cost in CPU for compress/decompress memory pages is pretty negligible.

 ### Network Security

 We create the minimum necessary for running the Elrond nodes.
 All of the API endpoints are bound to 127.0.0.1, so they are not accessible from outside the machine running the nodes.
-The only publicly available listeners that are created by this cookbook is the P2P node listeners which are necessary for the functioning of the Elrond network itsef.
+The only publicly available listeners that are created by this cookbook are the P2P node listeners which are necessary for the functioning of the Elrond network itsef.

 In general terms, only these P2P ports must be accessible from the public internet.
 Any administrative interface (e.g SSH) should be restricted just to the people who are dealing with the server administration.